sorenmulli/adpocalypse/README.md

-# adpocalypse
+# Graph of Thrones

-Studying the reactions of the YouTube community to the 2016/2017 Adpocalypse
+Studying the interaction graphs of A Song of Ice and Fire characters - both in the books and in the discussions of the fans.